shaussler/TheoreticalUniverse/theoretical_universe/differential_operators/the_exterior_derivative_of_rotations.rst

 .. with this work.
 If not, see <https://creativecommons.org/licenses/by/4.0/>.

 .. _The Exterior Derivative of Rotations in Spacetime:
+.. _the exterior derivative or rotations in spacetime:

 Rotations in Minkowski space
 ============================